shadezer0/TinkerMachine/content/blog/2022/10-true-self-host.md

 ```

-- Add a script which contains 2 commands: one to run git pull on an already initialized local github repo.
+- The deploy bash script contains 2 commands: one to run git pull on an already initialized local github repo.
 It also runs the hugo command to recreate the static files according to the changes.
-Don't forget to check the owner of the script and provide execute permissions to run the it.
+I've optionally added another command to log the timestamp when the webhook server receives a request.
+Don't forget to check the owner of the script and provide execute permissions to run it.

 ```bash
 $ cat /var/scripts/redeploy.sh